ArcCotagent/deKKo/README.md

 ## User Stories
+- [X] User can login with Facebook account
+- [X] User can login with Google account
+- [X] User can create new account
 - [X] User can record LIVE video
 - [X] User can select LIVE video
 - [X] User can form LIVE chat room